 The SB degree program requires a minimum of twenty courses (80 credits).
 The curriculum is structured with advanced courses building on the knowledge acquired in math, science, and introductory engineering science courses.
 Concentrators are strongly encouraged to complete the common prerequisite course sequence in their first two years at Harvard.
-This includes Math (through 1a and 1b; plus 21a and 21b, 23a and 23b, or Applied Mathematics 21a and 21b), Physics (through Physical Sciences 12a and 12b, Physics 15a and 15b, or Applied Physics 50a and 50b), and Computer Science 50.
+This includes Math (through 1a and 1b; plus 21a and 21b, 22a and 22b, 23a and 23b, or Applied Mathematics 21a and 21b, or 22a and 22b), Physics (through Physical Sciences 12a and 12b, Physics 15a and 15b, or Applied Physics 50a and 50b), and Computer Science 50.
 Students are cautioned that it is more important to derive a solid understanding of these basic subjects than to complete them quickly without thorough knowledge; this material is extensively used in many subsequent courses.
 If in doubt, it may be wise to enroll in the Math 1 sequence rather than proceed to Math 21a or 23a with marginal preparation.

 The SB programs in Electrical Engineering and Engineering Sciences share many course requirements, and there is some flexibility in moving between these programs.
-To get an early sample of engineering coursework, entering students are invited to enroll in Engineering Sciences 6 (Environmental Science and Engineering), Engineering Sciences 50 (Electrical Engineering), Engineering Sciences 51 (Mechanical Engineering), and Engineering Sciences 53 (Biomedical Engineering).
+To get an early sample of engineering coursework, entering students are invited to enroll in Environmental Science and Engineering 6 (Environmental Science and Engineering), Engineering Sciences 50 (Electrical Engineering), Engineering Sciences 51 (Mechanical Engineering), and Engineering Sciences 53 (Biomedical Engineering).
 These introductory courses have minimal prerequisites and have been very popular with prospective engineering concentrators.
 Engineering 50 and 51 have extensive hands-on laboratory sections.

 Upon graduation, students in the Electrical Engineering concentration should demonstrate the following student outcomes:

-- (e) An ability to identify, formulate, and solve complex engineering problems by applying principles of engineering, science, and mathematics.
+- An ability to identify, formulate, and solve complex engineering problems by applying principles of engineering, science, and mathematics.

-- (g) An ability to communicate effectively with a range of audiences.
+- An ability to communicate effectively with a range of audiences.

-- An ability to recognize ethical and professional responsibilities in engineering situations and make informed judgements, which must consider the impact of engineering solutions in a global, economic, environmental, and societal context.
+- An ability to recognize ethical and professional responsibilities in engineering situations and make informed judgements, which must consider the impact of engineering solutions in global, economic, environmental, and societal contexts.

 20 courses (80 credits)

-a) Mathematics/Probability and Statistics/Applied Mathematics (four courses):
+Mathematics/Probability and Statistics/Applied Mathematics (four courses):

-1. Mathematics 1a and 1b; Applied Mathematics 21a and 21b, Applied Mathematics 22a and 22b, Mathematics 21a and 21b, or Mathematics 23a and 23b.
+- Mathematics 1a and 1b; Applied Mathematics 21a and 21b, Applied Mathematics 22a and 22b, Mathematics 21a and 21b, Mathematics 22a and 22b, or Mathematics 23a and 23b.

-2. Probability and Statistics (one course): Engineering Sciences 150.
+- Probability and Statistics (one course): Engineering Sciences 150.

-3. Applied Mathematics (one course): At least one of Applied Mathematics 104, 105, 106, 107, 108, or 120 (if starting in Mathematics 21a or 23a or Applied Mathematics 21a).
+- Applied Mathematics (one course): At least one of Applied Mathematics 104, 105, 106, 107, 108, or 120 (if starting in Mathematics 21a, 22a, or 23a or Applied Mathematics 21a or 22a).

-b) Physics (two courses): Applied Physics 50a, Physical Sciences 12a, or Physics 15a or 16; and Applied Physics 50b, Physical Sciences 12b, or Physics 15b.
+- Physics (two courses): Applied Physics 50a, Physical Sciences 12a, or Physics 15a or 16; and Applied Physics 50b, Physical Sciences 12b, or Physics 15b.
 Appropriate advanced-level physics courses may also fulfill this requirement (please consult with SEAS advisers).

-c) Introductory Science (two courses): Life Sciences 1a or Life and Physical Sciences A, Physical Sciences 1 or 11, Physical Sciences 10, Physics 15c, and other relevant introductory science courses (please consult with SEAS advisers).
+- Introductory Science (two courses): Life Sciences 1a or Life and Physical Sciences A, Physical Sciences 1 or 11, Physical Sciences 10, Physics 15c, and other relevant introductory science courses (please consult with SEAS advisers).

-d) Computer Science (one course): Computer Science 50, 51, or 61.
+- Computer Science (one course): Computer Science 50, 51, or 61.

-g) Required Core (four courses): Engineering Sciences 52 or 153, 154, 156, and one of Engineering Sciences 173, Computer Science 141, or 148.
+- Required Electrical Engineering Core (four courses): Engineering Sciences 152, 155, 156, and Computer Science 141.

-h) Electrical Engineering Electives (three courses):
+Electrical Engineering Electives (three courses):

 - Engineering Sciences 50 or 54 (formerly 52), 143, 151, 153, 154, 157, 158, 159, 170, 173, 175, 176, 177

 - Applied Physics 195